TaskForcer: Operant Conditioning Chamber with Partial Body Restraint

 Obtain precise real-time measurements of neural circuits during operant behavior.

-The TaskForcer, for mice and rats, is ideal for examining neural circuit mechanisms during rodent behavior.
-In the TaskForcer, mice or rats learn to pull a lever to receive a water reward under partial restraint.The stainless steel operant chamber prevents movement, with the exception of the eyes, mouth and forepaws.
-Unlike traditional operant behavior, where the operandum and reward are separate, the TaskForcer utilizes a lever with an integrated water spout for quicker learning.
+The TaskForcer operant testing chamber is ideal for examining neural circuit mechanisms during rodent behavior.
+In the TaskForcer, mice or rats learn to pull a lever to receive a water reward under partial restraint.The stainless steel operant chamber prevents movement, with the exception of the eyes, mouth, and forepaws.
+Unlike traditional operant behavior, where the operandum and reward are separate, the TaskForcer utilizes a lever with an integrated water spout for quicker operant conditioning training.
 Mice and rats learn the task in just 3 days.
 (Kimura et al., 2009).

 The TaskForcer comes with Operant TaskStudio software that allows researchers to easily program their own tasks.

-- Precisely monitor neural activity simultaneously alongside operant behavior
+- Precisely monitor neural activity simultaneously during operant conditioning

 - Mice and rats learn to pull a lever for a water reward in just 3 days, so you can start experiments quickly